Is redeeming rewards for gift cards a good idea?

 Why redeem rewards for gift cards?

-You may also want to buy gift cards with rewards to prevent rewards from expiring due to account inactivity.
+You may also want to buy gift cards using your credit card rewards to prevent rewards from expiring due to account inactivity.
 The rules regarding rewards expiration vary by credit card.
 For example, Southwest credit card points don’t expire as long as you have an active Southwest Rapid Rewards account.
 The same goes for points earned through Chase Ultimate Rewards — there is no expiration date, but you must use the points before closing your account (or you lose the points).
-On the other hand, rewards points earned with Wells Fargo business cards expire after five years.

 Do gift cards expire?

 Fortunately, due to the Credit CARD Act of 2009, gift cards distributed by card issuers can’t expire for at least five years after the date of activation.
-Exact expiration policies vary by gift card merchant and card issuer and can be found in the terms and conditions.
+Exact expiration policies vary by gift card merchant and card issuer and can be found in the card’s terms and conditions.

 The bottom line